ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 H(Y|X) = -Σ Σ P(x, y) * log2(P(y|x))

 where P(x, y) represents the joint probability distribution of X and Y, and P(y|x) represents the conditional probability of Y given X. Conditional entropy is always non-negative and reaches its minimum when Y is completely determined by X.
+3.
+Joint entropy is a measure in information theory that quantifies the uncertainty or average amount of information contained in a joint probability distribution of multiple random variables.
+It captures the overall uncertainty associated with the combined set of variables.

+Mathematically, the joint entropy of a set of random variables X1, X2, ..., Xn is denoted as H(X1, X2, ..., Xn) and is defined as:

+H(X1, X2, ..., Xn) = -Σ Σ ... Σ P(x1, x2, ..., xn) * log2(P(x1, x2, ..., xn))

+Here, P(x1, x2, ..., xn) represents the joint probability distribution of the variables X1, X2, ..., Xn, and the double summation extends over all possible combinations of values for each variable.

+Joint entropy measures the amount of uncertainty or average information needed to describe the combined set of variables.
+It takes into account the dependencies and correlations between the variables.
+If the variables are independent, the joint entropy will be the sum of the individual entropies of each variable.
+As the variables become more dependent, the joint entropy will decrease, indicating a reduction in uncertainty.
-3. Mutual Information: Mutual information quantifies the amount of information that two random variables X and Y share.
+4. Mutual Information: Mutual information quantifies the amount of information that two random variables X and Y share.
 It measures the reduction in uncertainty about one variable when the other variable is known.
 Mathematically, mutual information between X and Y is defined as:

 I(X; Y) = Σ Σ P(x, y) * log2(P(x, y) / (P(x) * P(y)))

 where P(x, y) is the joint probability distribution of X and Y, and P(x) and P(y) are the marginal probability distributions of X and Y, respectively.
 Mutual information is always non-negative and reaches its maximum when X and Y are perfectly correlated.

-4. Kullback-Leibler (K-L) Divergence: K-L divergence is a measure of the difference between two probability distributions.
+5. Kullback-Leibler (K-L) Divergence: K-L divergence is a measure of the difference between two probability distributions.
 It quantifies how much one distribution differs from another.
 Mathematically, the K-L divergence between two discrete probability distributions P and Q is defined as:

 DKL(P || Q) = Σ P(x) * log2(P(x) / Q(x))